-Garbage disposal costs can vary greatly for a variety of different reasons that we'll discuss in the next section.
-There are several factors that will affect the price you are charged for your garbage disposal services, the most important of which is location.
-If you're already a municipal customer, transporting city garbage is an economical way to dispose of garbage, since you're already paying for the service, although sizes tend to peak at 60 to 90 gallons.
-Construction waste costs considerably more than disposing of residential garbage due to the weight of items, type of items, and limited discharge facilities.
+Garbage disposal costs can vary greatly depending on a variety of factors.
+The most important of these is location, as municipal customers may already be paying for the service.
+However, sizes tend to peak at 60 to 90 gallons.
+Construction waste is more expensive to dispose of than residential garbage due to the weight of items, type of items, and limited discharge facilities.

 To ensure you don't overpay, it's best to get at least three to five quotes from local garbage disposal companies.
 The price of garbage removal depends on the type of garbage, the number of items, and the size of the load.
 Unfortunately, it's impossible to predict what the exact price will be until you know how much old garbage needs to be transported.
 Hometown is a great resource for finding reputable locally-owned garbage disposal and rental companies in your area.